It’s often said that time is money, but I don’t think that’s precise enough.

 But if you’re working on something that you need a ton of focus for, then regular music might not cut it.

 You need like, a soundtrack fit for a final boss battle.

 For example, hours of orchestral, inspiring music:

 Or crazy electronic music.
-I put together this website listening to this:
+I put together this initial website listening to this:

 Whatever you pick, it’s gotta feel like the world will end if you don’t finish what you’re doing.
 Your project has to feel like it’s directed by Zack Snyder, with too many lens flares and over-the-top epic imagery as you complete your epic task.
 And preferably with few or no vocals to disrupt your focus.

 If I need to get pumped for something but don’t really need to focus, then something like hard rock could cover it:

 Some of these tactics by themselves could literally double your feeling of energy and productivity.
 Optimizing your nutrition, for example, can have an enormous effect on how you feel every day.

 Other tactics might give you a small boost.
 Maybe not even noticeable on its own, and so you may be tempted to skip some of them.